 Five years later, the 20-year-old Korngold was already an acclaimed opera composer.
 While the Königliche Hofoper Unter den Linden performed two of his operas in October 1917, the composer appeared in a Philharmoniker concert – as the piano accompanist to the soprano Lotte Lehmann, who performed some of his lieder.

-In the 1920s, Korngold was one of the most frequently performed opera composers of the time, and his orchestral works were regularly included in the programmes of the Berliner Philharmoniker: the Schauspiel Overture, the Symphony in B major and the Suite from the opera Much Ado about Nothing were repertoire pieces of the orchestra.
+In the 1920s, Korngold was one of the most frequently performed opera composers of the time, and his orchestral works were regularly included in the programmes of the Berliner Philharmoniker: the Schauspiel Overture, the Sinfonietta in B major and the Suite from the opera Much Ado about Nothing were repertoire pieces of the orchestra.
 Korngold also conducted the Philharmoniker on two occasions: in March 1923, when he conducted a programme of his own works, and in January 1932, when he took part in a benefit concert for the Kroll Theater.

 But subsequently, Korngold and his work disappeared completely from the Philharmoniker’s repertoire.
 After the National Socialists seized power in Germany and Austria, things became increasingly difficult for Korngold, who came from a Jewish family.
 At the same time, the film industry in Hollywood discovered him as a film composer in the early 1930s.
 After the annexation of Austria by Nazi Germany, he decided to stay in the USA – and became one of Hollywood’s leading film composers.
 His approach to providing the music for a film still influences the style of film music today.
 In Europe, on the other hand, he was unable to continue his earlier successes after the war; his sonorous, late-Romantic style was considered outdated.
 Korngold died at the age of 60.